bmfbp/bmfbp/test_cases/README.md

 This directory contains schematics, code for leaves, and documentation to comprehensively test the bmfbp system.

+You can open all the composite diagrams using the file `all_diagrams.svg` in Draw.IO.

 ## Valid cases in a diagram

 The test case schematics under the directory `composites` reference these